cognesy/instructor-php/README.md

 You can set the number of retry attempts for requests.

-Instructor will repeat requests in case of validation error (or API failure) up to the specified number of times.
+Instructor will repeat requests in case of validation or deserialization error up to the specified number of times, trying to get a valid response from LLM.

 ## Get Started